 Moderator: M. Schulman

-S. Smith-Bernardin will respond to questions pre-submitted by attendees during registration.
-As time permits, M. Schulman will facilitate additional discussion based on live questions from participants.
+S. Smith-Bernardin responded to questions pre-submitted by attendees.
+M. Schulman also facilitated additional discussion based on live questions from participants.